PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 18:59:43
+Last updated: 2024-04-13 19:00:16
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: What is lost, will be found. - Maura Franklin